Social Security Scotland: Scottish Child Payment

+Scottish Child Payment provides support for families on low incomes with children under 16 years old and in receipt of certain means-tested benefits, such as Universal Credit, Jobseeker's Allowance, Employment and Support Allowance, and certain legacy benefits.
-Scottish Child Payment is a new payment announced by the Scottish Government in mid-2019 as a means to help reduce the prevalence of childhood poverty in Scotland.

-The payment was first introduced for eligible families with children under six, with applications open from November 2020 and first payments being made in February 2021.
+Scottish Child Payment was a new payment announced by the Scottish Government in 2019 as a means to help reduce the prevalence of childhood poverty in Scotland.
+It was first introduced for eligible families with children under six, with applications open from November 2020 and first payments made in February 2021.
 Initially the payment was £10 per week, per child, however this was doubled to £20 in April 2021.

 On 14 November 2022, Scottish Child Payment rolled out to families with children under 16 years old and the payment increased for a third time to £25 per week, per child.

-The payment is limited to families with age-eligible children on low-incomes and in receipt of certain means tested benefits such as income-based Jobseekers Allowance or ESA (disability), Universal Credit, and certain legacy benefits.
+SNP leader Stephen Flynn has urged Scottish Labour MPs to support an amendment to scrap the two-child benefit cap, calling it a test of Labour's commitment to real change.
+Labour's Chancellor Rachel Reeves insists they will not make unfunded spending commitments.

 Best Start Grant

-Best Start Grant replaces the Sure Start Maternity Grant and is made up of three payments: Pregnancy and Baby Payment, Early Learning Payment, and School Age Payment.
-Best Start Foods is also under the Best Start Grant umbrella.
-The benefits are aimed at providing parents or carers who receive certain benefits or tax credits with extra financial support during key stages of a child's life.
+Best Start Grant and Best Start Foods provides support to families to help with costs during key early years of a child's life.
+Best Start Grant is made up of three payments: Pregnancy and Baby Payment, Early Learning Payment, and School Age Payment.
+While Pregnancy and Baby Payment replaced Sure Start Maternity Grant, Early Learning Payment and School Age Payment are new benefits introduced by the Scottish Government.

 Funeral Support Payment

-Funeral Support Payment replaces the Funeral Payment and aims to reduce funeral poverty in Scotland by providing people who receive certain benefits or tax credits with a payment that can be used to help pay funeral costs, burial or cremation costs, travel costs, and medical costs.
+Funeral Support Payment replaced the Funeral Payment in September 2019 and aims to reduce funeral poverty in Scotland by providing people who receive certain benefits or tax credits with a payment that can be used to help pay funeral costs, burial or cremation costs, travel costs, and medical costs.

-Carer’s Allowance Supplement
+Carer Support Payment and Carer's Allowance Supplement

-An extra payment to carers in Scotland who are receiving a full or partial Carer's Allowance payment from the Department for Work and Pensions.
+Carer's Allowance Supplement is an extra payment to carers in Scotland who are receiving a full or partial Carer's Allowance payment from the Department for Work and Pensions or Carer Support Payment from Social Security Scotland.
 Social Security Scotland pays this automatically every six months, in June and December, without the need for applications.
-This payment will run until Scottish Government plans for a new Carer's Allowance are in place.
-Each six monthly payment will be uprated annually with inflation.
-From April 2022, Carer's Allowance Supplement will increase to £245.70 for each payment.
+This payment launched in September 2018 and will run until Scottish Government plans for the devolved Carer Support Payment are fully place.
+From April 2025, Carer's Allowance Supplement increased to £293.50 for each payment.
 In June 2020, an extra Carer's Allowance Supplement payment of £230.10 was paid alongside the standard payment.
 This was a one-off payment to provide support to carers during the COVID-19 pandemic.

+In November 2024, Carer Support Payment replaced Carer's Allowance in Scotland for all new applicants, with existing recipients being transitioned from Spring 2025.